istio/istio.io/content/en/blog/2025/ambient-performance/index.md

 Tests were run on a single `iperf` connection (`iperf3 -c iperf-server`), averaging the result of 3 consecutive runs.
 The tests run on 16 core x86 machines running Linux 6.13 (note: for various reasons, no implementation makes use of more than 1-2 cores when handling a single connection, so the core count is not a bottleneck).

+Note: many of these implementations support HTTP control.
+This test does not exercise this functionality in any implementation.
+[Previous posts](/blog/2024/ambient-vs-cilium/) have focused on this area of Istio.

 </details>

 ## Outpacing the Kernel